 How do I choose a gymnastics bar?

-- Sturdiness/likelihood of wobble – This can be really hard to judge on photos or descriptions alone.
+This can be really hard to judge on photos or descriptions alone.
 Hopefully, this article has helped as we have only recommended bars that we know are sturdy or have multiple reviews backing that up.
 Heavy bars tend to be sturdy as they are less likely to tilt or topple over.

-- Storage – can it be stored easily?
+Can the bar be stored easily?
 If you are lucky enough to have space to leave it set up that is ideal, but if not, a foldable bar would be better.

-Gymnastics bars for home will keep your children active and motivated to practice when they’re not at the gym.
+A Gymnastics bar for home will keep your children active and motivated to practice when they’re not at the gym.
 Be sure to check the area and ceiling height where your bar will be set up and check if your bar comes with a landing mat.
 Many won’t and you will need to purchase one separately.

 I would recommend a mat that is at least 20cm thick to protect your child from injury if they fall from the bar.
 My recommendations for home gymnastics mats can be found here.
 It will also help protect their joints when landing.
 Also, check out our article on the best beams for home practice.